"These CSL airboxes are complex - the engineering & design expertise is not only for performance, sound but most importantly: reliability.

 HaimusRacing packed this for a trip to the moon, I'm glad they did.

+I convinced Antonio to develop a matte "Frozen" finish for the S54 CSL Airboxes.
+I finally received it earlier in January 2022.
 What I immediately noticed is the matte finish and the optional Haimus Racing sticker applied under the clear.

 I wanted the unique touch of color matched Phoenix Yellow stripes.